ullibniss/INNO-DevOps-and-Security/D&S_2nd_lab_Fedorov_Alexey.md

 ### Preparation

-I will use the following folder structure for `ansible`:
+I will use the following folder structure for `Ansible`:

 ![image](https://github.com/user-attachments/assets/360156b1-12f9-4435-9bc6-9a53e04c8698)

-I will show implementation of `ansible` roles and playbooks only for coffee service, because others are almost the same.
-You can find them on github.
+I will show the implementation of `Ansible` roles and playbooks only for the coffee service, because the others are almost the same.
+You can find them on GitHub.

 ### Inplementation

-First of all we need to implement `role` for servicce.
-Let's start with tasks, then I will add variables for parametrization in they needed.
+First of all, we need to implement the `role` for the service.
+Let's start with the tasks, and then I will add variables for parameterization if needed.

-Role will have 5 tasks.
-1 of them is auxiliary and 4 are for usage:
+The role will have 5 tasks, with one auxiliary task and 4 for actual usage:

-- `main.yml` - this is task that is responsible to proxy tasks call to concrete task inside role.
+- `main.yml` - This task is responsible for proxying task calls to the concrete tasks inside the role.
 I will show it further.
-- `build.yml` - this is task for building our server.
-Actually building docker image.
+- `build.yml` - This task is for building our server, specifically for building the Docker image.
-- `deploy.yml` - this is task to deploy service.
-It will render all the files to build and run service.
+- `deploy.yml` - This task is for deploying the service.
+It will render all the files needed to build and run the service.
-- `start.yml` - this is task to start service.
+- `start.yml` - This task is for starting the service.
-- `stop.yml` - this is task to stop service.
+- `stop.yml` - This task is for stopping the service.

-Let's start implementation:
+Let's start with the implementation:

 `main.yml`

 ![image](https://github.com/user-attachments/assets/57f3ca22-1bba-4161-8a1c-0418232d25c1)

-As we can see, when I will implement playbook, I will use variable `coffee_task` to call concrete task.
+As we can see, when I implement the playbook, I will use the variable `coffee_task` to call the concrete task.

 `build.yml`

 ![image](https://github.com/user-attachments/assets/06abdaa3-bffc-4f4e-91dc-8acd0505ec4b)

-Here we can see default `docker build` command.
-There are 2 build - `coffee` and `sidecar`, because `sidecar` used in pair with coffee.
-To be honest, it is too small, to implement separate role.
-We also can see first two real variables here.
-I using `coffee_tag`, because use `latest` is bad practice.
-But default value will be `latest` :).
+Here we can see the default `docker build` command.
+There are 2 builds — `coffee` and `sidecar`, because `sidecar` is used in conjunction with coffee.
+To be honest, it's too small to implement a separate role.
+We also see the first two real variables here.
+I'm using `coffee_tag` because using `latest` is bad practice.
+However, the default value will be `latest` :).

 `deploy.yml`

 ![image](https://github.com/user-attachments/assets/9ce95a6d-18e0-4bd8-80d7-8dc3b8cb8437)

-The most interesting task in my opinion is `deploy.yml`.
-I clone repo of service to for build.
-If there were `docker registry`, i would build it on local or separate machine.
-But in this case, I will build on target server.
+The most interesting task, in my opinion, is `deploy.yml`.
+I clone the repository of the service for the build.
+If there were a `docker registry`, I would build it on a local or separate machine.
+But in this case, I will build it on the target server.

 `start.yml`